Musical ear syndrome: History

 Musical hallucinations and MES have only become widely recognizable in the last few decades of research, but there are indications throughout history that have described symptoms of musical hallucinations.
 The Romantic composer Robert Schumann was said to have heard entire symphonies in his head from which he drew as inspiration for his music, but later in his life this phenomenon had diminished to just a note that played ceaselessly within his head.
 An alternative explanation is that his symptoms were caused by syphilis or mercury poisoning used for its treatment.
 The Russian composer Dmitri Shostakovich was also recorded as experiencing music hallucinations after some shrapnel was removed from his skull.

-MES is typically a harmless disease, but can be somewhat disturbing to patients, and has the capability to disrupt their quality of life.
-MES is not considered a mental illness, rather a side effect from hearing loss.
+MES is typically a harmless disease, but can be somewhat disturbing to patients, and can disrupt their quality of life.
+MES is not considered a mental illness, but rather a side effect of hearing loss.